-Physical Education takes place both in the school and its environment and in the wider community including residential visits.
+Physical Education takes place both in the school and its environment and in the wider community.
 Our teaching is based on the programmes of study contained in the National Curriculum Document and emphasis will be placed on the process of planning, performing and evaluating within an active environment.

 Key Stage 3